 If you wish, we invite you to respond to a variety of questions this module raises or see what others say about the module content.
 In the bCourses window or tab, use the Discussions tool in the left navigation menu; from there select the Module 2 discussion.
-Or use this link to the bCourses Module 2 Discussion page.
-Discussion is optional.
-Please note: Your postings will not be anonymous.
+Alternatively, you may use this link to the bcourses/b